LucreziaPonti/Reuleaux_new/README.md

 - ROS Noetic INSTALLATION: https://wiki.ros.org/noetic/Installation/Ubuntu
 - Install OTHER IMPORTANT PKGs :
     ```
-    sudo apt-get install git wget ipython3 python3-catkin-tools python-is-python3 ros-noetic-rviz-visual-tools
+    sudo apt-get install git wget ipython3 python3-catkin-tools python-is-python3 ros-noetic-rviz-visual-tools ros-noetic-navigation ros-noetic-octomap
     ```
 - Install MOVEIT from pre-built binaries :
     ```
     sudo apt install ros-noetic-moveit
     ```
-- Install "additional" PKGs - if needed:
-    ```
-    sudo apt install ros-noetic-navigation ros-noetic-octomap
-    ```
 - Create a workspace and clone the repository in the src folder

-- ROBOT INFORMATION: for this package to work you will need a robot description packages, most important package is the *robot*_moveit_config package (make sure it is properly setup)
+- ROBOT INFORMATION: for this package to work you will need a robot description packages, most important package is the *robot*_moveit_config package (make sure it is properly setup - see reule_aux and base_placement_plugin README for + info on how it will be used)
-- ** *at the moment* ** ROBOT SETUP: in map_creator>include>map_creator add the *robot*_ikfast_solver.cpp and add "#include *robot*_ikfast_solver.cpp" in the kinematics.h file
+- additional ROBOT SETUP - if you want to use IKFast directly: in map_generator>include>map_generator add the *robot*_ikfast_solver.cpp and add "#include *robot*_ikfast_solver.cpp" in the kinematics.h file
 - correct the Launch files with the right information for the robot you want to use with the base placement plugin.